Ricninja89/digitalezen-antispam-shield-for-cf7/README.md

 ## 🚀 Out-of-the-box protection

-DigitaleZen CF7 AntiSpam Shield is designed to **work instantly** without any complex configuration.
+DigitaleZen AntiSpam Shield for CF7 is designed to **work instantly** without any complex configuration.
 It protects your forms silently and effectively — even **without reCaptcha**.

 ✔️ No user friction
 ✔️ No cloud services